Join us for an hour-long creative-writing freewrite via Zoom to raise funds for the Literature Africa Foundation!

 It will be a lot of fun, you’ll get an hour of writing done, and, best of all, proceeds benefit the Literature Africa Foundation, supporting youth education in Kenya, with a focus on the education and empowerment of young women.
 Follow the LAF on Facebook.

-Spend a fun Thursday evening writing with the world!
-The access link arrives to your email on Wednesday, October 6, the day before the event begins.
+Spend a fun Monday evening writing with the world!
+The access link arrives to your email two days before the event begins.

 Each of us leads for twenty minutes.
 We discuss the contexts out of which these authors wrote, provide the prompts–and we all write!

 The author of six novels available in east Africa, her educational textbooks are used in schools across Kenya, Uganda, Tanzania, Rwanda, and Ghana.

 She is passionate about quality education for all and believes that without books or material to read, literacy suffers and when literacy suffers, opportunities decline.
 She enjoys mentoring youth, storytelling, travelling, reading and meditating.

 Her work has been published in such magazines as The Times of India, Woman’s Era, New Woman, 4indianwoman, Children’s World, KidsWorldFun, Muse India, Induswomanwriting, Conversations Across Borders, Indian Ruminations, Earthen Lamp Journal, Spark and The Madras Mag.

 Ananya won the first prize in both the Story Writing Contest by the American Library, Kolkata, as thrt of the Fiction Festival 2008 and the Induswomanwriting Poetry Contest, 2012.
 She was also a prize winner in the LoudReview Review Writing Competition, 2012 and Writers’ HQ Story Competition, 2016.